-The Board of Management will review the initial investigation and satisfy himself that the investigation was properly conducted in line with fair procedures.
+The Board of Management will review the initial investigation and satisfy itself that the investigation was properly conducted in line with fair procedures.

-Where the Board of Management decides to consider expelling a student he will hold a hearing.
+Where the Board of Management decides to consider expelling a student it will hold a hearing.
 The Principal will:

 • notify the parent(s)/guardian(s) of the date of the hearing by the Board of Management and invite them to the hearing;